17 Tactics to Create Engaging & SEO-Friendly Content

-This is wrong in every way; a content writer carries more clout than most in the endless world of digital marketing.

-I continually stress the importance of hiring strong copywriters to my agency’s clients – even if that client has already been with me for years.

-One successful route that makes sense to those who don’t understand the importance of engaging and SEO-friendly content is my explanation of what I call the “online engagement ladder.”
+I continually stress the importance of hiring strong copywriters because of something I call the “online engagement ladder.”

-Searchers begin at the lower rung and work their way up (read ascending from 1-4):
+Searchers begin at the lower rung and work their way up (read up the ladder, ascending from 1-4):

-4. Content engages audience.
+4. Content engages the audience.

 3. Title attracts an interest; meta description builds upon this interest.

-2. Content ranks high for search query and keywords through strong SEO.
+2. Content ranks high for search queries and keywords through strong SEO.

 1. A search query is entered into a search engine with various keywords.